Advice and information

 Network organisations, professional associations, industry associations and trade unions are all parties that represent the interests of a sector and/or their own members in various ways.
 The precise duties a representative body assumes are not laid down anywhere.
 A network organisation is often purely geared towards enabling contact between organisations or persons, often in the same field of work.
 Associations often focus on promoting the interests of the collective and also arrange networking meetings for their members.
 In addition, they often play an important role in the professionalisation of the field, for example by means of an active lobby (possibly by activating their members).
 A trade union focuses more on promoting the interests of both the collective and the individual.
 They are also more likely to provide legal assistance.

 Things which are often offered include: networking events, legal help, personal advice, tax advice, insurance, courses or workshops and knowledge.
 If you are considering joining somewhere, do your homework about the membership fees and the services offered, so that you know which organisation suits you best.
+Sometimes there are student or starter rates and you can usually sign up for newsletters for free.

 Examples of two large trade unions include the Kunstenbond and CNV Kunst en cultuur.
 And it is nice to know that lots of these associations are, in turn, members of Kunsten ‘92, the advocacy organisation for the entire arts, culture and heritage field.